 Those closest to manufacturing challenges understand them best.

-This is the philosophy behind no code manufacturing applications.
+This is the philosophy behind no-code operations applications.
 No code applications let manufacturing experts–like engineers, plant managers, and seasoned operators–create fully functional, shop-floor ready applications for some of manufacturing’s toughest challenges.

-With IoT connectivity, interactive displays, and conditional logic, manufacturing applications can perform a wide variety of functions.
+With IoT connectivity, interactive displays, and conditional logic, operations apps can perform a wide variety of functions.
 There are as many possible apps as there are processes.

 But with all this possibility, it can be hard to know where to start.

-In this post, we’ll set you up for success by sharing our best tips for building a custom, functional manufacturing app.
+In this post, we’ll set you up for success by sharing our best tips for building a custom, functional applications.

 Tip #1: Start with a clear business case or manufacturing problem

 This may seem obvious, but the best operations apps are those built in service of a concrete business or manufacturing outcome.
 This means that you shouldn’t necessarily pick the “coolest” app you can think of, or build a complex app connected to every IoT device in your factory.

 Rather, engineers learning to build no code apps should start with a process, metric, or outcome they would like to improve, and then design an app that produce will tangible results.